 Chef Nelson Méndez, a native of Puerto Ayacucho, with ancestry in the Baré indigenous community, enjoys great national recognition.

-In 2017 he was chosen Gold Fork by the Venezuelan Academy of Gastronomy.
+In 2017 he was elected Tenedor de Oro (Golden Fork) by the Venezuelan Academy of Gastronomy.

-He did his cooking internships in important Caracas restaurants run by demanding foreign chefs, who taught him avant-garde culinary techniques, which he applies to transform Amazonian products, incorporating cassava, Amazonian fruits and drupes, Amazonian peppers such as the murupí or screw.
+He did his cooking internships in important Caracas restaurants run by demanding foreign chefs, who taught him avant-garde culinary techniques, which he then applies to transform Amazonian products by, for example, incorporating cassava, Amazonian fruits and drupes, and Amazonian peppers such as the murupí or screw.

-The Fundación Cocina Amazónica Venezolana together with chef Nelson Méndez have dedicated themselves to sharing and learning from remote communities the methods of cooking, conservation, cultivation, hunting and fishing.
+The Fundación Cocina Amazónica Venezolana, and chef Nelson Méndez have dedicated themselves to sharing and learning from remote communities the methods of cooking, conservation, cultivation, hunting and fishing.

-In addition to learning the mythical meaning of each ingredient or natural product, it is later analyzed to obtain nutritional values and present culinary proposals of international category.
+In addition to learning the mythical meaning of each ingredient or natural product, they later analyze them to obtain nutritional values and to present culinary proposals by international category.

 Dr. Rafael Cartay is a Venezuelan economist, historian, and writer best known for his extensive work in gastronomy, and has received the National Nutrition Award, Gourmand World Cookbook Award, Best Kitchen Dictionary, and The Great Gold Fork.
 He began his research on the Amazon in 2014 and lived in Iquitos during 2015, where he wrote The Peruvian Amazon Table (2016), the Dictionary of Food and Cuisine of the Amazon Basin (2020), and the online portal delAmazonas.com, of which he is co-founder and main writer.
 Books by Rafael Cartay can be found on Amazon.com